masc-ucsc/docs/docs/pyrope/06-functions.md

   parameter by type).

-* `self` is always bound positionally — by the value before the dot in a UFCS call — and is never named at the call site.
+* `self` is always bound positionally — by the value before the dot in a UFCS call, or by the first positional actual in a direct call — and is never named at the call site.

 There are several rules on how to handle arguments.